isomerpages/mlaw-lab/_legal-services/0a-what-types-of-cases-are-handled-by-lab.md

 ---

-What types of cases are handled by LAB?
+What types of cases are handled by LAB?ef
 ---

 <div class="image"><img src="/images/1399988115437.jpg"></div><br>